gavinmcfarland/plugma/README.md

 ## Manifest

 You can either place a `manifest.json` file in the root of the project or add a `plugma.manifest` field to the `package.json` file.

+## Configure Vite

+Vite used to bundle both the main code and the UI.
+To configure how this works you can can modify the `vite.config.js` file in the route of your project.

 <!-- ```jsonc
 // package.json